Customer Logins

 - Bring Back American Values

-President Trump also signed an executive order freezing all legislation not yet published in the Federal Register, pending his administration's review, fulfilling the promise in the speech to block items which the Biden Administration was pursuing.
-Further, reducing regulations and bureaucracy could impact the agencies which oversee regulations the US auto industry works under.
+Under the "Drain the Swamp" category, Trump aims to reform government bureaucracy and "pause burdensome and radical regulation not yet in effect that Biden announced."
+President Trump signed an executive order freezing all legislation not yet published in the Federal Register, pending his administration's review, fulfilling the promise in the speech to block items which the Biden Administration was pursuing.
+Further, reducing regulations and bureaucracy could impact the agencies that oversee regulations the US auto industry works under.

 S&P Global Mobility expectations

-Many of the assumptions we held prior to President Trump taking office hold were evidenced in the inauguration speech and executive orders signed on January 20, 2025.
+Many of the assumptions we held prior to President Trump taking office were evidenced in the inauguration speech and executive orders signed on January 20, 2025.
 A dominant trait of the new White House Administration will be speed, and pressure to rethink how things are done to make sure change happens faster.

 The Administration will challenge old norms and assumptions.
 Under President Trump's first term, he pushed for legislative and executive order changes to happen more quickly and made decisions more quickly than most previous presidents.
 That trait will be accentuated with the second term.